-To construct relevant cases of 'issue networks' involving controversies spearheaded by anti-rights discourse on social media, we started front-end and back-end explorations on Facebook, YouTube, Twitter and WhatsApp in 2019.
-Later on, during the second half of 2020, already into the Covid-19 pandemic, we focused on issue networks on Twitter, a platform prefered for political expression and debate, by actors who want their public voices to be heard, and where political figures gather a large following.
-Twitter highlights narrative disputes and provides a vantage point to observe the posting habits of right-wing populists like Trump, who purposely eschew traditional media outlets, fomenting distrust of sources other than their social media channels (Cesarino, 2021; Silva 2021).
-Deliberately decontextualized
+To construct relevant cases of "issue networks" involving controversies spearheaded by anti-rights discourse on social media, we started frontend and back-end explorations on Facebook, YouTube, Twitter and WhatsApp in 2019.
+Later on, during the second half of 2020, already into the COVID-19 pandemic, we focused on issue networks on Twitter, a platform preferred for political expression and debate, by actors who want their public voices to be heard, and where political figures gather a large following.
+Twitter highlights narrative disputes and provides a vantage point to observe the posting habits of right-wing populists like Trump, who purposely eschew traditional media outlets, fomenting distrust of sources other than their social media channels.29 Deliberately decontextualised fragments of text and images, memes, short audio recordings and video footage are a prevalent feature in content shared in both anti- and pro-rights networks.